-Heating accounts for about 60 per cent of what you spend in a year on energy bills, so an efficient boiler makes a big difference.
+Heating accounts for about 60 per cent of what you spend in a year on energy bills, so replacing your old boiler with an efficient boiler makes a big difference.

 Modern boilers are more efficient for several reasons, but their main advantage is that they are all condensing boilers.
 All well-maintained boilers burn their fuel very efficiently, but they inevitably lose some heat in the hot gases that escape up the flue.
 A condensing boiler has a larger heat exchanger, so it recovers more heat, sends cooler gases up the flue and is more efficient.